Cotham School Special Educational Needs and Disability Information Report

 7 What training have the staff supporting students with SEND had or having?

-Cotham School has a dedicated Leader of Professional Learning, it is the SENCo’s responsibility to work with this member of staff to ensure that whole staff training ensures consistency in the school's approach to supporting students with SEND.
+Cotham School has a dedicated Leader of Continuing Professional Development, it is the SENDCo’s responsibility to work with this member of staff to ensure that whole staff training ensures consistency in the school's approach to supporting students with SEND.

 The school development plan identifies training needs for all staff to improve teaching and learning for all students including those with SEND.
 This may include whole school training on SEND issues or to support identified groups of learners in school, such as Autistic Spectrum Disorder, dyslexia, attachment etc.

-Training takes place on a regular basis for individual teachers and support staff who attend courses run by outside agencies that are relevant to the needs of specific students for whom they have responsibility. e.g. recent training has been provided by the ASD outreach team and the Educational Psychologist.
+Training takes place on a regular basis for individual teachers and support staff who attend courses, run by outside agencies and specialist in-school staff, that is relevant to the needs of specific students for whom they have responsibility. e.g. recent training has been provided by our Teacher of the Deaf and the Sensory Support Team.

 All staff who are new to the school undergo a rigorous and detailed induction process that includes sessions on SEND.